| |

 I spend extra time getting to know all my clients before a wedding.
 This way, when the big day comes, it is rare for anyone to feel self-conscious about being photographed.
 Everyone can simply relax and be themselves.

-A sincere moment as the groom reads hand-written vows during the ceremony.
+A bride smiles as the groom reads vows during a Sugar Bowl Resort wedding with rustic details in the mountains.

 Even after photographing hundreds of weddings, I continue to master the art of wedding photography.
 It is a never-ending process!
 While some photographers shoot using auto mode or aperture-priority mode, I use manual mode on my cameras all the time.
 This way, I have complete control over the highlights and shadows in every image.